maorif/maorif/README.md

-- :wave: Hi, I’m Maori
+- :wave: Hi, I’m Maori and I'm from Brasil :brazil:
 - I have a undergraduate physics degree :mortar_board:
 - I’m currently learning javaScript, HTML, CSS and REACT in a FullStack program called DevinHouse
 - I’m looking for a first job/trainee opportunity